benwzj/benwzj.github.io/_posts/2024-04-05-server-component.md

   - name: FQA
 ---

-Router is the skeleton of the whole Application.
-It can decide HOW to render Server Components and Client Components.
+Here will talk from the point of Next.js.

 In Next.js, all components in the App Router are Server Components **by default**!

+Router is the skeleton of the whole Next.js Application.
+It can decide **HOW** to render Server Components and Client Components.

 ## Foundational web concepts